suncoast-devs/handbook/lessons/css-intro/cascade-and-inheritance.md

 At some point in your work, you'll find yourself in the situation where multiple CSS rules will have selectors matching the same element.
-In such cases, which CSS rule "wins", and ends up being the one that is finally applied to the element?
+In such cases, which CSS rule "wins" and ends up being the one that is finally applied to the element?
 This is controlled by a mechanism called the Cascade; this is also related to inheritance (elements will take some property values from their parents, but not others).
 Let's define what the CSS cascade is, what specificity